 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Jail phone calls are generally more costly than phone calls made outside of jail.
+Jail phone calls are generally more expensive than phone calls made outside of jail.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but bear in mind lots of people want to use the phone – so you have to share.
 If you break the rules and are disciplined, phone privileges might get cut back or eliminated altogether.

 The Oldham County Jail phone number is: 502-222-3500